Nationals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (2-2) will take the mound for the Marlins, his 13th start of the season.
+- The Marlins' Jesus Luzardo (5-5) will make his 15th start of the season.

-- In 12 starts this season, he's earned a quality start in one of them.
+- In 14 starts this season, he's earned a quality start in six of them.

-- Garrett will look to finish five or more innings for the eighth start in a row.
+- In 14 starts this season, Luzardo has lasted five or more innings 11 times, with an average of 5.5 innings per appearance.

-- He has made 13 appearances and finished three of them without allowing an earned run.
+- In 14 appearances this season, he has finished one without allowing an earned run.

 |Opponent